 The result?
-Your images now have a chance of appearing in Google Image search as shown in the image above, or in the main search results page as a part of the additional media showing.
+Your images now have a chance of appearing in Google Image Search as shown in the image above, or in the main search results page as a part of the additional media showing.

-Help your customer feel more confident about their purchase by also adding video to your product page.
+Help your customer feel more confident about their purchases by also adding video to your product page.
 The video can be basic information about your product (like a commercial), a how-to video on ways to use the product to get results, or testimonials from people who have used the product.

 Publishing videos offsite on networks like YouTube can be a great way to attract and educate potential customers about your products.

-Educational DIY videos, for example, can show people how to create something amazing incorporating your products.
+Educational DIY videos, for example, can show people how to create something amazing by incorporating your products.
 Once they get into the idea of working on that project, they’ll be more likely to buy your related products.

 Reviews are another way to boost customer confidence in your product, so if you have a good product, be sure to allow them.

 Bad reviews aren’t always a bad thing either.
-Think about it – if you have a higher priced item that has great reviews, and a lower priced item with so-so reviews, then people will be more likely to choose the higher priced item, resulting in bigger sales for your business.
+Think about it – if you have a higher priced item that has great reviews, and a lower priced item with so-so reviews, then people will be more likely to choose the higher priced item, resulting in greater sales for your business.

 Do people ask questions about your products?
 Of course they do.
 Having product-specific FAQ content on your product pages is a key to conversions.

-Why?
 If customers have questions that you don’t answer, they’ll go somewhere else to find those answers — and likely buy from the source that answers the questions.

 Having a general FAQ page on your website is also a good idea.
 Answering basic questions about your website’s security, shipping, and return policies can increase buyer confidence, leading to more sales.